Emergency Response & Recovery

 Emergency Support Services (ESS)

-If you're forced from your home by fire, floods, earthquakes or other emergencies you may receive Emergency Social Services for up to 72 hours.
+If you're forced from your home by fire, floods, earthquakes or other emergencies you may receive Emergency Support Services for up to 72 hours.
 Services can include food, lodging, clothing, emotional support, information about the crisis and family reunification support.

 British Columbia Emergency Management System (BCEMS)

 The British Columbia Emergency Management System is recognized as a standard system for emergency response and is currently mandated for use within the Government of B.C.
 It is also recommended to local authorities.